 These are the costs for a range of services in the parish, this ranges from our Clerk's salary, street lighting, maintenance of the churchyard, tree surgery, ground maintenance to dog litter bins.
 For 2021/22 this will be £14,048 plus a provision of £1,000 to increase our emergency reserve funds.
-This means that the average Band D household will pay £45 a year for these costs.
+This means that the average Band D household will pay ~£52 a year for these costs.

 This is the cost of repaying loans, taken out when the Community Centre was first built, for the purchase of the centre and surrounding land.
 Unfortunately, the Council at the time (none of whom are now involved with the current Council) took a decision to decline an offer of financial support from The Day Foundation and instead took out two Government loans.
 These loans will be fully repaid by 2030 at £13,152 per year.
 This decision has left the parish with a significant financial burden which is why the precept payments in our Council Tax payments are one of the highest in Suffolk.

 in 2019 the Parish Council transferred ownership of the Community Centre building, tennis courts, bowls green and the recreational area to a newly formed charitable incorporated organisation (CIO).
 The Parish Council has funded the Community Centre more than £30,000 for this year and last, in addition to providing £25,000 reserve funds.
 For 2021/22 agreement has been reached between the Parish Council and the Coddenham Centre CIO to fully support the CIO budget proposal of £13,135.
 This means that the average Band D household will pay ~£49 next year for these costs.